guerda/PlapperBot/README.md

 PlapperBot
 ==========

 A Markov chain generator based on ICQ log files and other input files.
+The name comes from the German word for chatting: Plappern.

 Instructions
 -